nyu-ossd-s19/andreawaxman-git-excercise/README.md

 We learned how to make remote repositories.

 We learnt how to create feature branches, make a pull request and request reviews

+We learnt about reviewing PRs, giving feedback and incorporating the feedback

+We learnt how to update and pull from both the fork and upstream